Code elements of the training program

 Parse input arguments

-Users can call tutorial_train.py with input arguments to affect its behavior.
+Users can run generative_train.py with input arguments to affect its behavior.

 • The first argument is compile or run.
 Based on that argument, users can specify additional options that are predefined by the compiler or the SambaFlow layer, or by the application itself.